 3. Do think less of people who think less of people who sincerely disagree.

-I don't claim that these norms are easy.
+easy.
 It's tough for humans to follow them perfectly.
 But they're do-able - and given human nature, they're self-reinforcing.
 In fact, these guidelines are pillars of the legendary GMU lunch.
 Our tradition is now in its thirteenth year, and I'm proud to say that unlike the Objectivists, we've never purged a member."

-People moan about overcoming bias - but the unstated is that they bemoan the bias in other people.
+in other people.
 Disciplines that actually allow one to shed personal bias are very uninteresting to most people.
 The disciplines that actually allow an individual to shed his own biases are practically the only interesting things in the world.

 No comments: